picccassso/BMA/bma-cli/GUIDE.md

 go version
 ```

-You should see something like "go version go1.21.1 linux/arm64"
+You should see something like "go version go1.19.x linux/arm64" or similar.

+**Note:** If you see Go 1.18 or older, you may need to install a newer version.
+The Raspberry Pi's default Go should work fine for BMA CLI.

 ### On macOS:
 1. Go to https://golang.org/dl/